Mt Druitt Apprehended Violence Order (AVO)

 - and stalk/intimidate.

 We successfully made submissions and convinced His Honour that special circumstances existed.
-In relation to the three charges, convictions were recorded and imprisonment for 8 months was imposed.
+In relation to the three charges, the magistrate recorded convictions and imposed a sentence of imprisonment for 8 months.
 However, this was also backdated and the non-parole period expired.
-MD was released from custody and remained on parole with supervision for 7 months.
+MD had immediate release from custody and remained on parole with supervision for 7 months.